 For American J.D. graduates there are a number of reasons to seek out a LL.M. degree.
 Many want to develop an expertise within a particular field or change their area of practice.
 Others meanwhile want to enhance their credentials by going to a nationally recognized school or are simply looking to get their career back on track.

-For LL.M. students specialization is what truly provides someone an edge in their looming job search.
-According to Professor James Otto, the director of graduate students for the University of Denver’s LL.M. program, “The legal profession is very competitive.
+For LLM degree students, specialization is what truly provides someone an edge in their looming job search.
+According to Professor James Otto, the director of graduate students for the University of Denver’s LLM degree program, “The legal profession is very competitive.
 In order to distinguish yourself in the job market, having a specialization really helps.”